-Many patients endure serious medical conditions, injuries or illnesses that necessitate a stay in the hospital.
+Many patients endure serious medical conditions, injuries, or illnesses that necessitate a stay in the hospital.
 The peace of mind provided by health insurance during a period of hospitalization can ease the stress and anxiety associated with the extraordinary cost.
 Unfortunately, many patients return home to the unpleasant surprise of a bill in the tens of thousands of dollars along with a letter indicating that their insurance claim was denied.
-While this can be both upsetting and stressful, patients can successfully fight a denial of their insurance claim.
+While this can be both upsetting and stressful, patients can fight a denial of their insurance claim.

 Health insurance companies often render coverage decisions adverse to policyholders based on administrative errors.
-For example, a policyholder might not be properly imputed into the insurance provider’s system, so the information on the insured indicates that he or she is not yet enrolled.
-Data entry errors also can occur in terms of imputing codes that result in adverse decisions because the service or procedure code entered is not covered given the circumstances.
+For example, a policyholder might not be properly entered into the insurance provider’s system, so the information on the insured indicates that he or she is not yet enrolled.
+Data entry errors also can occur in terms of entering codes that result in adverse decisions because the service or procedure code entered is not covered given the circumstances.

 Another common form of error in denying claims involves improper decisions about the medical necessity of a procedure or treatment option.
 The insurer might consider the treatment experimental or unnecessary given the patient’s diagnosis or symptoms.
 When these decisions are made about coverage, supplemental information from your doctor can make an enormous difference.
 Frequently, the denial is a product of the insurer relying on inaccurate or insufficient information about your condition.